-In designated special districts, signal heads may have the back of the housing painted a color other than highway yellow; the area and color shall be subject to advanced approval by the City of Columbus, City Engineer or appointed designee.
+In designated special districts, signal heads may have the back of the housing a color other than as specified in the City of Columbus Construction and Material Specifications; the area and color shall be subject to advanced approval by the City of Columbus, City Engineer or appointed designee.
 These specially colored heads will be supplied (for initial installation and for maintenance) by the Sponsor, "governing authority" of the special district pursuant to a written installation and maintenance agreement.
 Colors shall be coordinated with the requirements of Section 6.1.4.1.